 - Sign up

-Callum Jones studied Mechanical Engineer at Queensland University of Technology, and is now Undergraduate Mechanical Engineer at Thiess
+Callum Jones studied Mechanical Engineer at Queensland University of Technology, and is now 2nd year Mechanical Engineering Graduate at Thiess

 What's your job about?

 I work for Thiess, an international mining services provider, at the Brisbane Component Rebuild Centre.
 The Brisbane Component Rebuild Centre remanufacturers and refurbishes used mining equipment components from off highway mining trucks, excavators, dozers and graders.
 My key areas of responsibility include undertaking failure analyses, and mechanical design of tooling and for the workshop.

 I have been fortunate enough to carry out an internship, a university thesis, and ongoing part time work here at the Brisbane rebuild workshop, and as such, my daily tasks have varied.
 My vacation placement involved analysing failure rates of large excavator cylinders.
 My thesis involved the design and manufacture of a custom automated mining truck brake testing system, and now working part time I am in charge of creating custom tooling for the workshop, and analysing components to determine the root cause of failure.
 A standard day for me involves working on my computer using Autocad Inventor and Excel, with some time also spent on the workshop floor with the tradespeople and components.

 The size of the components is what I find amazing.
 We have bearings and gears up to 500mm in diameter!

 What's your background?